oligriffiths/broccolijs-tutorial/docs/02-funneling-files.md

 Finally, we return the node as the module export, and Broccoli handles all the rest.

-Running `npm run build` won't really produce any different output, as we only have one file right now, so let's try adding some more files in the next step.
+Running `yarn build` won't really produce any different output, as we only have one file right now, so let's try adding some more files in the next step.

 Completed Branch: [examples/02-funneling-files](https://github.com/oligriffiths/broccolijs-tutorial/tree/examples/02-funneling-files)